gonnavis/co-share/README.md

 # co-share

-A Javascript framework for easily building shared applications such as chats and games.
+Javascript framework for easily building shared applications such as chats and games

 `npm i co-share`

 ## **When to use**

 Building **multiuser applications for the web** is often challenging as asynchronous communication can drastically increase the system complexity.
-Writing **robust and performant shared applications** requires a structured and fitting architecure.
+Writing **robust and performant shared applications** requires a structured and fitting architecture.

-We propose the abstraction of **shared stores** to distribute logic and data between participating system.
+We propose the abstraction of **shared stores** to distribute logic and data between participating systems.
-By using Javascript & Node.js the same code can be used on the client and on the server to carry out the **platform indepedent communication**.
+By using Javascript & Node.js, the same code can be used on the client and the server to carry out the **platform-independent communication**.

 ## **How to use**

-The library is framework independent as it runs on the `Web` and `NodeJS`.
+The library is framework-independent as it runs on the `Web` and `NodeJS`.
 However, we provide `react` hooks out of the box to simplify the experience. _Please help us to build tools for more web frameworks._

 ```typescript
 new Example extends Store {